Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Study

 \subsubsection{Personality Prompting: Trait Modulation Keys (TMK)}

-Our NYC trip-planning CA required a controllable, role-appropriate personality that does not depend on a biographic description, since biographical backstories can blur role boundaries and that can express traits at graded intensities, especially medium level.
-For instance, \citet{serapio-garcia_personality_2025} in their personality prompt includes biographic details such as ``I still live at home with my parents.
-I play video games all day.
-I’m 32.
-I eat all take-out,'' an approach unsuited to assistants meant to remain role-focused.
-To meet these needs, we develop TMK: a modular personality prompting framework that enables simultaneous control across all Big Five traits at multiple expression levels.
+To address the gaps identified in Subsection \ref{personality_prompting} and the need for a controllable personality for our NYC trip-planning CA, we develop TMK: a modular personality-prompting framework that enables simultaneous control across all Big Five traits at multiple expression levels, including medium-level expression, primarily using trait adjectives without relying on personas.

 TMK operates through independent (\textit{trait, level}) controls applied concurrently across Big Five traits.
-Each trait can be tuned to Low, Medium, or High expression levels rather than only extremes, a capability that, to our knowledge, represents the first systematic approach to shape medium-level Big Five personality trait expressions in LLMs without predefined biographic descriptions, extending the previous personality prompting frameworks \cite{jiang_personallm_2024, serapio-garcia_personality_2025, jiang_evaluating_2023}.
+Each trait can be tuned to Low, Medium, or High expression levels rather than only extremes, a capability that, to our knowledge, represents the first systematic approach to shape medium-level expressions in all Big Five personality traits concurrently for LLM-based CAs, extending the previous personality prompting frameworks \cite{jiang_personallm_2024, serapio-garcia_personality_2025, jiang_evaluating_2023}.
 For example, TMK can construct an LLM personality that is low in Openness and Emotional Stability, high in Conscientiousness and Agreeableness, and medium in Extraversion, all within a single prompt.
 This capacity to define and combine trait intensities enables CAs with fine-tuned stylistic alignment and behavior patterns across roles.